ALL-ON-4 Dental Implants & Sedation with photos

 The cost of ALL-ON-4 dental implants varies depending on the type of teeth material used and the number of teeth to be removed.
 Another factor is part of the entire process your insurance plan may cover.

-ALL-ON-4 dental implants can be quite expensive, so it’s important to see an experience insurance coordinator to have the insurance to cover, at least, some of the cost of extractions.
+ALL-ON-4 dental implants can be quite expensive, so it’s important to see an experienced insurance coordinator to have the insurance to cover, at least, some of the cost of extractions.

 ALL-ON-4 Dental Implants with Acrylic Teeth